The more global interactions a country is involved in the more power it has over 'others'.

 Globalisation is a term that is often brandished about and we assume that what we buy is a globalised good.
 You will be divided into teams to discuss the questions below.

 2. Are goods truly globalised?
 Read the following statements and suggest how they help to show that globalisation is in force?
-Discuss your ideas your teams first and then will talk about them in the group.
+Discuss your ideas in your teams first and then will talk about them as a group.

 As a group we will be watching the Crash Course History clip below to explore what the benefits and problems of globalisation can be.
 Draw a table with two columns; one headed good and the other bad.
 As you watch the clip below begin to fill in that grid.
 You could use two different colours to indicate positives and negatives.